vinkla/wordplate/README.md

     Similar to Laravel, WordPlate stores environment variables, such as database credentials, in an `.env` file.

-- **WP Composer**
+- **WP Packages**

-    WP Composer enables the management of WordPress plugins and themes through Composer.
+    WP Packages enables the management of WordPress plugins and themes through Composer.

 - **Must-use plugins**